chemfiles/chemfiles/doc/installation.rst

     cd where/you/whant/chemharp/to/live
     git clone https://github.com/Luthaf/Chemharp

-If you want to run the tests, you will need the test data.
-These are available as a git submodule that you can download directly at the first clone:
+If you want to run the tests or use the bindings, you will need the corresponding code.
+It is available as a git submodule that you can get directly:

 .. code-block:: bash

     git clone --recursive https://github.com/Luthaf/Chemharp

 .. _release: https://github.com/Luthaf/Chemharp/releases

-Compiling
-^^^^^^^^^

 The following command can build and install Chemharp on a standard UNIX environement.